-It is the responsibility of the Contractor and Supervision Engineer to ensure that they allocate budget lines to have the necessary tools and equipment for the mitigation and monitoring measures as stipulated in this ESMP.
+The contractor and Supervision Engineer are responsible for ensuring that they allocate budget lines to purchase the necessary tools and equipment for the mitigation and monitoring measures stipulated in this ESMP.

-A budget is being developed for the proposed training and capacity development activities relating to the prevention of HIV, GBV, Human Trafficking and CAE and will be included in updated versions of this ESMP prior to tender.
+A budget is being developed for the proposed training and capacity development activities relating to the prevention of HIV, GBV, Human Trafficking, and CAE.
+It will be included in updated versions of this ESMP prior to tender.